MonaNaamani/Programming-Notes/JavaScript.md

   alert( user[key] ); // John, 30, true
 }
 ```
 ## Methods and Properties <a id="Methods"></a>

 JavaScript is an interpreted, object-oriented language that has two main data types: primitives and objects.
 This data within JavaScript is contained as fields (properties or variables) and code (procedures or methods).
 Properties and variables are similar in nature, but properties are specifically tied to objects while variables are not.
+A property is what an object has, while a method is what an object does.

 - Properties: using a method causes something to happen to an object
 - Methods: A method is a bit of functionality that is built into the language or into specific data types.
 Parentheses must be included when a method is used.

-A JavaScript method is a property containing a function definition.
-In other words, when the data stored on an object is a function we call that a method.
-To differentiate between properties and methods, we can think of it this way: A property is what an object has, while a method is what an object does.

 We call, or use, methods by appending an instance with: